 The king of memecoins, Dogecoin (DOGE) is the original novelty cryptocurrency, the favourite of Elon Musk and also one of the biggest cryptocurrencies in the world.
 From a value of less than US$0.0001 in 2015, it's possible 1 Dogecoin could soon be worth more than US$1.

-According to Kraken trading data, Doge overtook Ethereum in perpetual trading volumes for the first time ever in November 2024.
+According to Kraken trading data, Doge even overtook Ethereum in perpetual trading volumes for the first time ever in November 2024.

-If you're looking to buy DOGE in Australia, the easiest option is buying it through a recognised crypto exchange that lets you trade in Australian dollars.
-You can follow the steps below to get started:
+If you're looking to buy DOGE in Australia, the easiest option is buying it through a recognised crypto exchange that lets you trade using Australian dollars.

 How to buy Dogecoin in 5 steps